LiteLDev/LegacyScriptEngine/README.md

 Put LLSE plugins directly in `/path/to/bedrock_dedicated_server/plugins/` and run the server, then the plugins will be migrated to LeviLamina plugin manifest automatically.
 To load them, you need to restart the server.

+For more information, please refer to [the documentation](https://lse.liteldev.com).

 ## Contributing

 If you have any questions, please open an issue to discuss it.